open-telemetry/opentelemetry-specification/specification/api-tracing.md

 An `Attribute` is defined by the following properties:

-- (Required) The attribute key, which must be a string.
+- (Required) The attribute key, which must be a non-null and non-empty string.
 - (Required) The attribute value, which is either:
   - A primitive type: string, boolean or numeric.
   - An array of primitive type values.
 The array MUST be homogeneous,